SofiaPrandelli/SupervisedImageClassification/README.md

 It is possible to change the test area by uploading in the GEE platform the georeferenced tiff aereal images of a new area of interest and by changing the parameters in line 17 of the provided script.

 ### Railways infrastructures
-Data used for this analysis were downloaded from Geofabrik (http://download.geofabrik.de/europe/italy.html), a consulting and software development firm based in Karlsruhe, Germany, specialized in OpenStreetMap services: data are accurated and up-to-date (2024).
+Data used for this analysis were downloaded from Geofabrik (http://download.geofabrik.de/europe/italy.html) (Geofabrik, D.S., 2017), a consulting and software development firm based in Karlsruhe, Germany, specialized in OpenStreetMap services: data are accurated and up-to-date (2024).
 Data has been pre-processed in the R software, by aggregating and filtering them by considering only suitable categories, corresponding to "rail", "light rail" and "narrow gauge" infrastructures.
 Sections on tunnel and bridges were also removed.
 Thereafter, the processed shapefile was uploaded in the GEE platform and filtered in the test area created, equivalent to the extent of the images used.
 The R script containing the changes made to the original shapefile and of the descriptive statistics regarding the types of rail infrastructure at the Italian level is available in the document “railway_filter_and_description.R”.

 ### Buffer zones